oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 ### GWT Draft Compile

 Sometimes it's necessary to profile or analyze GWT applications, e.g. fixing memory leaks or identifying performance bottlenecks in different web browsers.
-GWT compiler produces optimized and obfuscated JavaScript by default, which is hard to work with.
+GWT compiler produces optimized and obfuscated JavaScript and CSS by default, which is hard to work with.

-To compile oVirt web applications in draft mode, reducing the level of code optimization and preventing obfuscation, use `DEV_BUILD_GWT_DRAFT` makefile option:
+To compile oVirt web applications in draft mode, use `DEV_BUILD_GWT_DRAFT` makefile option:

     $ make clean install-dev [usual makefile options] DEV_BUILD_GWT_DRAFT="1"

-Tip: *Use draft mode only when profiling or analyzing GWT application code, don't use it for regular Engine builds.*
+Tip: *Do not use draft mode for regular Engine builds.*

-### CSS de-obfuscation

-To prevent GWT compiler from obfuscating generated CSS class names, specify `gwt.cssResourceStyle` property:

-    $ make clean install-dev [usual makefile options] DEV_EXTRA_BUILD_FLAGS="-Dgwt.cssResourceStyle=pretty"
+Compiling GWT application in draft mode has following effects:

+*   prevent code obfuscation (useful when analyzing cause of runtime errors or other JavaScript issues)
+*   prevent CSS class name obfuscation (useful when correlating CSS rules with HTML elements)
+*   reduce the level of code optimizations (this maps to GWT compiler's `draftCompile` option)

 ### Frequently asked questions